-When adopted the Polesworth Neighbourhood Plan (PNP) will allow residents, businesses and other organisations to get involved in setting planning policies for the future of Birchmoor, Polesworth and Warton.
+The Polesworth Neighbourhood Plan (PNP) will allow residents, businesses and other organisations to get involved in setting planning policies for the future of Birchmoor, Polesworth and Warton.
 The PNP will also sit alongside other planning policy documents, including the North Warwickshire Local Plan, and be used to help make decisions on planning applications.